Working at York St John University

 Staff from grades 1 to 6 are eligible for the scheme, which sets out core working hours and allows staff to work flexibly around these times.

-We have a team of Mental Health First Aid trained Wellbeing Champions who provide advice and support to staff.
+We have a team of Mental Health First Aid trained Wellbeing Champions who provide wellbeing support to staff.

-The team share knowledge of employee support services, direct people to support, and spot signs and symptoms of people struggling with their wellbeing in order to help through early intervention.
+The team share knowledge of employee support services, direct people to support, and promote activity and campaigns to improve wellbeing across York St John.

 "At York St John we want to create an environment of personal and collaborative ownership of wellbeing and the Wellbeing Champions will play a key role in developing and supporting a culture that contributes to improved mental health and wellbeing."